-Monroe Community College is committed to offering a general education program that complies with applicable state, and federal, SUNY, and accreditation standards, laws, and regulations, as well as the State University of New York (SUNY) and Middle States Commission on Higher Education (MSCHE) policies.
-MSCHE Standard III: Design and Delivery of the Student Learning Experience addresses the general education curriculum, stating that it should "draw students into new areas of intellectual experience, expanding their cultural and global awareness and cultural sensitivity" and stipulating that it must include "at least oral and written communication, scientific and quantitative reasoning, technological competency, and information literacy."The MCC general education program is designed to ensure that all students, regardless of their chosen degree program, acquire the knowledge, skills and competencies that will help them succeed in whatever educational or career path they choose.
+Monroe Community College is committed to offering a general education program that complies with applicable state and federal laws and regulations, as well as the State University of New York (SUNY) and Middle States Commission on Higher Education (MSCHE) policies.
+MSCHE Standard III: Design and Delivery of the Student Learning Experience addresses the general education curriculum, stating that it should "draw students into new areas of intellectual experience, expanding their cultural and global awareness and cultural sensitivity" and stipulating that it must include "at least oral and written communication, scientific and quantitative reasoning, technological competency, and information literacy."
 MCC's Institutional Learning Outcomes are modeled on the core SUNY and MSCHE general education requirements and are in alignment with the College Mission Statement.
-The six Institutional Learning Outcomes are listed below.
+The six Institutional Learning Outcomes are listed below:

 - 1. Communicate effectively for a range of audiences and purposes, employing oral, written, visual, manual, or other modes of delivery. - 2.
-Evaluate, analyze, or employ methods such as scientific or quantitative reasoning to produce well-reasoned, credible arguments, accurately interpret data, or formulate valid inferences. - 3.
+Evaluate, analyze, or employ methods such as scientific or quantitative reasoning to produce wellreasoned, credible arguments, accurately interpret data, or formulate valid inferences. - 3.
 Apply knowledge about systemic inequities based on, but not limited to, race, class, and gender to analyze social justice action. - 4.
-Analyze the structures and interrelationships among global communities and their impact on sustainable systems, which may include but are not limited to cultural, health, environmental, financial, industrial, or political systems.

-- 5. Identify information needs, access information, assess the validity of sources, and use information in an ethical manner. - 6.
+Analyze the structures and interrelationships among global communities and their impact on sustainable systems, which may include but are not limited to cultural, health, environmental, financial, industrial, or political systems. - 5.
+Identify information needs, access information, assess the validity of sources, and use information in an ethical manner. - 6.
 Use technology in discipline-specific ways to further educational or occupational goals.